zzhenglab/ai4chem/book/_build/html/_sources/lecture-05.md

 print(f"AUC: {roc_auc_score(y_test, proba):.3f}")
 ```

-Depending on how you decide therehold, the values will be different.
-If you use threhold = 0.5 you will get exact same result as we had before.
+Depending on how you set the classification threshold, the evaluation metrics will change.

+- If you use a **threshold = 0.5**, you will obtain exactly the same results as before (the default behavior).
+- Adjusting the threshold upward or downward will shift the balance between **precision** and **recall**, leading to different values for accuracy, F1 score, and other metrics.